GOP’s McMorris Rodgers wins, Herrera Beutler leads in Washington state congressional races

 6th Congressional District

-Rep. Derek Kilmer, D-Gig Harbor, is cruising toward re-election as he seeks a fourth term representing Tacoma and the Olympic Peninsula.
+Rep. Derek Kilmer, D-Gig Harbor, won a fourth term representing Tacoma and the Olympic Peninsula.
 Kilmer led Republican Douglas Dightman, a Shelton physician, with 63 percent of the vote to 37 percent for Dightman.

 7th Congressional District

-Rep. Pramila Jayapal, D-Seattle, looks headed toward a second term, representing most of Seattle as well as Edmonds, Burien and Vashon Island.
+Rep. Pramila Jayapal, D-Seattle, cruised to a second term, representing most of Seattle as well as Edmonds, Burien and Vashon Island.
 Jayapal led Republican Craig Keller, 83 percent to 16 percent.

 8th Congressional District